DjamelRebiai/DjamelRebiai/README.md

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30"> &nbsp;Featured Projects

-> 🔍 **مشاريعي على GitHub تنتظر إلقاء نظرة منك! كل مشروع يحكي قصة حل مشكلة حقيقية.**
+> 🔍 **My GitHub repos are waiting for your visit!
+Every project tells a story of solving a real-world problem.**
 >
-> *My GitHub projects are waiting for you!
-Each one tells a story of solving a real-world problem.*
+> *Explore the code, star what inspires you, and let's build something amazing together.*

 <br/>